pluralsight/guides/in-review/python/build-a-simple-file-storage-service-using-vuejs-flask-and-rethinkdb/article.md

 }
 ```

-The difference between both is that the file serializer includes the objects array in the response.
+The difference between both serializers is that the file serializer includes the objects array in the response.
+We use the `file_array_serializer` for list responses while we use the `file_serializer` for object responses.

-We have also here made use of a method called `is_allowed` to help ensure that all the files that we are uploading are allowed by us.
+We have also here made use of a function called `is_allowed()` here to help ensure that all the files that we are uploading are supported by us.
+We created a list called `ALLOWED_EXTENSIONS` to contain the list of all the allowed extensions.

 ```
 ALLOWED_EXTENSIONS = set(['txt', 'pdf', 'png', 'jpg', 'jpeg', 'gif'])